If you’re a fan of Stargate SG-1 then you should know Jeff Kleiser’s name.

 “There was the curved screen [attraction], In Search of the Obelisk, which was all the Egyptian stuff flying through the pyramid.
 I remember one time we went to go see the motion base [in a] separate building, the guys were just screwing around.
 They said, ‘Well, I wonder what would happen if we put a square wave into the horizontal,’ and the whole thing went bam, bam, bam.

 “If somebody had been on the chair, the centrifugal forces would have just ripped their head off.
 It was like two-inch hydraulic cables driving this thing.”

 Stargate’s First Kawoosh and the Jackal Guard Helmets

-With Luxor Las Vegas on the showreel, Kleiser-Walczak pitched for Stargate (1994), impressing the studio not just with their record, but with their commitment to agile teams working alongside the production offices.
-Despite director Roland Emmerich’s then-resistance to CGI – a position that now seems rather quaint given his oeuvre – Kleiser-Walczak ended up contributing somewhere in the region of 350-380 digital effects shots, from dotting the Arizona desert with pyramids to the jaw-dropping spectacle of the Stargate itself that even the CGI critics at Corridor Crew admit is still “pretty sweet.”
+With Luxor Las Vegas on the showreel, Kleiser-Walczak pitched for Stargate (1994).
+They impressed the studio not just with their record, but with their commitment to agile teams working alongside the production offices.
+Despite director Roland Emmerich’s then-resistance to CGI – a position that now seems rather quaint given his oeuvre –, Kleiser-Walczak ended up contributing somewhere in the region of 350-380 digital effects shots, from dotting the Arizona desert with pyramids to the jaw-dropping spectacle of the Stargate itself that even the CGI critics at Corridor Crew admit is still “pretty sweet.”